Duckietown-Chile/documentation/Raspberry_Pi_3_installation.md

 # Raspberry Pi 3 Installation and configuration

 ## Image creation
 We use Ubuntu Mate 16.04 available [here](https://ubuntu-mate.org/raspberry-pi/).
-According to the documentation, it has no issues with Wifi nor bluetooth.
+According to the documentation, it has no issues with neither Wifi nor bluetooth.

 ## Ubuntu configuration
 A clean installation of Ubuntu Mate 16 requires user creation and configuration via a GUI wizard pretty similar to a custom Ubuntu installation.
 Hence, it is recommended to use a display to configure this stuff.